-7.1 Results for Queueing Systems
+7.1.
+Results for Queueing Systems

 For both M/M/1 and D/M/1, the true percentiles of cycle time at different throughputs can be analytically computed, and hence the quality of percentile estimation can be easily evaluated.
-For each model, the proposed procedure was applied 100 times, and from each of the 100 macro-replications, selected percentile estimates were compared to their true values.
+For each model, the proposed procedure was applied 100 times.
+Then, from each of the 100 macroreplications, selected percentile estimates were compared with their true values.